 Oh.
 That’s right.
 How can we awkwardly hug if you don’t know where I live?
 Well, I’m the Head of Library Instruction at the University of Tennessee at Chattanooga.
 I moved to the ‘Noog in 2009 after spending my formative years in Hamtramck, Michigan with my beautiful wife Khristy, where we attended the graduate Philosophy program at Wayne State University.

 I won’t bore you with the details (rhymes with “mob jarket”), but I switched to Library and Information Science when I got my Master’s in Philosophy.
 The choice just made sense.
 As an adjunct philosophy instructor at Wayne State, Michigan-Dearborn, and other colleges, I really loved teaching Freshman-level classes, but I was increasingly frustrated by the terrible research skills I was encountering.
 I wanted to help these kids out.
 As a philosopher, I was keenly interested in the philosophy of information.
 Being a librarian seemed to allow me to address all of this and more.
 So, I suckered the school into giving me an MLIS in 2008.

 Anyway, now I’m living the dream in Chattanooga, Tennessee and I’ve got a beautiful and wicked-smart lady by my side as we attempt to deal with these two tiny dudes who eat all our food and don’t pay rent.
 I love my job and I work with the most innovative and dedicated group of librarians this side of the Mississippi.
-This blog is just a place for the idle musings of a philosophically inclined reference librarian.
+This blog is just a place for the idle musings of a philosophically inclined reference and instruction librarian.
 I can’t guarantee that you’ll agree with everything I write on this blog, but that’s not the point of blogging anyway, now is it?